martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 ```

 ### professor's implementation

+#### strupr

 #### toupper
 ![[Pasted image 20250725160312.png]]
 - Advantages over mine
 	- Stored negation of conversion difference beforehand into memory to save computational resources
-- *Copied R0 to R1, my design of using R0 for both seemed to be better since R1 could remain *
+	- *Copied R0 to R1, my design of using R0 for both seemed to be better since R1 could remain being a string address pointer*
+	- Actually a nearly identical implementation otherwise, highly emphasize get into a habit of constructing flowcharts first
+	- No need to comment about memory locations for context save, *less and more concise comments is main focus*
 #### islower
 ![[Pasted image 20250725154917.png]]
 - Advantages over mine (keep in mind for future works):